Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Method

 Nodes are connected by edges, forming a graph, where $\mathcal{N}_i$ represents all nodes adjacent to node (category) $i$, and $j\in\mathcal{N}_i$ indicates that category $i$ can receive information from category $j$.
-To obtain sufficient expressive power to transform the input features into higher-level features, a linear transformation is applied uniformly across all nodes, denoted by $\bm{W}\in\mathbb{R}^{D_\text{in}\times D_\text{hid}}$, where $D_\text{in}$ is the input node feature dimension, and $D_\text{hid}$ is the hidden dimension.
-The attention coefficient between two nodes is then calculated by a shared attention mechanism $a\in\mathbb{R}^{2\cdot D_\text{hid}\times 1}$:
+To obtain sufficient expressive power to transform the input features into higher-level features, a linear transformation is applied uniformly across all nodes, denoted by $\bm{W}_a\in\mathbb{R}^{D_\text{in}\times D_\text{hid}}$, where $D_\text{in}$ is the input node feature dimension, and $D_\text{hid}$ is the hidden dimension.
+The attention coefficient between two nodes is then calculated by a shared attention mechanism with $a\in\mathbb{R}^{2\cdot D_\text{hid}\times 1}$:

 where $e_{ij}$ quantifies the importance of node $j$ to node $i$.
-For each node, only a subset of connected nodes, specifically $j\in\mathcal{N}_i$, needs to be considered.
-A $\text{SoftMax}$ function is applied to these connected nodes to normalize the attention coefficients: The output node features are weighted by the normalized attention coefficients $\alpha_{ij}$ to facilitate information transfer:
+For each node, only a subset of connected nodes $\mathcal{N}_i$ needs to be considered, specifically $j\in\mathcal{N}_i$.
+A $\text{SoftMax}$ function is applied to these connected nodes to normalize the attention coefficients:

+The output node features are weighted by the normalized attention coefficients $\alpha_{ij}$ to facilitate information transfer: